Icescreamlol/Garmin_Connect/README.md

 This will add a sensor called garmin_steps with additional attributes.
 The available attributes can be found at the end of the readme.
 To dispay the attributes as a sensor, sensor templates must be made.

+Note: The component will get data from garmin every 10 minutes.
+Starting from 10 minutes after a home assistant reboot.

 # Example:
 ```
 sensor: